 Top tip for that grocery shop: Make sure you make a list – and stick to it.

 With hectic schedules, staying neat and tidy can feel overwhelming, but taking the time to get organised can also bring you peace of mind - and more out of life, too.
 This applies to all kinds of things in life, whether you’re cleaning out your winter wardrobe or sorting your budgets for the year ahead.
 By making time to stay on top of things every day, things don't snowball and you don't wave to waste time worrying or frantically getting things back in order.
 We’re a big fan of budgeting early, so if you’re organising a big trip or saving for something smaller – get organised early and you could save in the long run.

 7. Practise mindfulness

 Taking some time out just for you is really important.
-After all, the New Year isn't just about looking forward, but looking back and reflecting on the past year and how far you've come.
-Just by giving yourself 10 minutes a day of ‘me-time’, you could reduce stress and help focus the mind.
+After all, the New Year isn't just about looking forward, but looking back and reflecting on how far you've come.
+Just 10 "me time" minutes a day could reduce stress and help focus your mind.

-This is a great habit to get into for your money, too!
-Taking some time to really think about your past goals, and what’s important to you in the future, could help you cut back on spontaneous spending, and support successful saving!
+This is a great habit to get into for your money, too.
+Taking some time to really think about your past goals, and what’s important to you in the future, could help you cut back on spontaneous spending, and support successful saving.
 So, make sure you factor in some time each week just for you, your mind, and your money.
-Check in with yourself and your goals regularly and make those dreams, a reality!
+Check in with yourself and your goals regularly and make those dreams va reality.
 Read more on money mindfulness.

 8. Master your money

-We couldn't leave a money resolution out of this blog!
+We couldn't leave a money resolution out of this blog.
 From current accounts, to credit cards, from pensions to investments, it can be hard to stay on top of your money.
 Checking in with Yolt regularly, to know where you’re at, could be the first small step to big changes.
-After all, knowledge is power!
-Learn all about the ways you can use Yolt this year to smash your money resolution for 2019!
+After all, knowledge is power.
+Here's how you can use Yolt this year to smash your money resolutions.